EU agency to share results of probe into AstraZeneca shot

 But Cavaleri acknowledged the agency hadn’t yet figured out how exactly the vaccine might be causing these rare side effects.
 The agency said its evaluation “has not yet reached a conclusion and the review is currently ongoing.”

+The EMA is particularly focused on two types of rare blood clots: one that appears in multiple blood vessels and another that occurs in a vein that drains blood from the brain.
+It is also evaluating reports of people who had low levels of blood platelets, which puts them at risk of severe bleeding.

-The EMA, World Health Organization and numerous other health authorities have said repeatedly that the AstraZeneca vaccine is safe and effective and that the protection it offers against COVID-19 outweighs the small risks of rare blood clots.
+The EMA, the World Health Organization and numerous other health authorities have said repeatedly that the AstraZeneca vaccine is safe and effective and that the protection it offers against COVID-19 outweighs the small risks of rare blood clots.

-Last week, the EU medicines regulator said “there is no evidence that would support restricting the use of this vaccine in any population,” though an expert said more brain clots were being reported than would be expected, and it would continue to assess incoming data.
+As recently as last week, the EMA said “there is no evidence that would support restricting the use of this vaccine in any population” — a response to several countries doing just that — though an expert said more brain clots were being reported than would be expected.
+To date, most of the cases have been reported in younger women, who are more susceptible to developing such rare clots anyway, making understanding what is causing the clots potentially more difficult.

+“The problem is these clots are very unusual, and we don’t really know what the background rate of them is, so it’s very hard to know if the vaccine is contributing to this,” said Dr. Peter English, who formerly chaired the British Medical Association’s Public Health Medicine Committee.

+A full investigation would likely take months, but English said given the urgency of the continuing pandemic, regulators would likely make a quick decision.

+“It’s very likely we will see a suspension of the vaccine’s use in certain groups while they do the further investigations to give us clearer answers,” English said.

-In March, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
-Most restarted — some with age restrictions — after the European Medicines Agency said countries should continue using the potentially life-saving vaccine.
+In March, more than a dozen countries, mostly in Europe, suspended their use of AstraZeneca over the blood clot issue.
+Most restarted — some with age restrictions — after the EMA said countries should continue using the potentially life-saving vaccine.

-But the frequently changing advice in some countries on who can take the vaccine has raised concerns that AstraZeneca’s credibility could be permanently damaged, spurring more vaccine hesitancy and prolonging the pandemic.
+The suspensions were seen as particularly damaging for AstraZeneca because they came after repeated missteps in how the company reported data on the vaccine’s effectiveness and concerns over how well its shot worked in older people.
+That has led to frequently changing advice in some countries on who can take the vaccine, raising worries that AstraZeneca’s credibility could be permanently damaged, spurring more vaccine hesitancy and prolonging the pandemic.

-In Britain, which has given out more doses of AstraZeneca vaccine than any other country, the medicines regulator reported there were 22 reports of rare brain and other clots, including people who had a low blood platelet level, among more than 18 million who got at least one dose.

-Any further doubts about the AstraZeneca vaccine would be a setback for the shot, which is critical to Europe’s immunization campaign and a linchpin in the global strategy to get vaccines to poorer countries.
+English said the back-and-forth over the AstraZeneca vaccine globally could have serious consequences.

+“We can’t afford not to use this vaccine if we are going to end the pandemic,” he said.

-The AstraZeneca vaccine is cheaper and easier to use than rival vaccines from Pfizer-BioNTech and Moderna and has been endorsed for use in more than 50 countries, including by the 27-nation EU and WHO.
+That’s because the vaccine is cheaper and easier to store than many others, is critical to Europe’s immunization campaign and a pillar of the U.N.-backed program known as COVAX that aims to get vaccines to some of the world’s poorest countries.
+It has been endorsed for use in more than 50 countries, including by the 27-nation EU and WHO.
 U.S. authorities are still evaluating the vaccine.

+The latest suspension of AstraZeneca came in Spain’s Castilla y León region, where health chief Verónica Casado said Wednesday that “the principle of prudence” drove her to put a temporary hold on the vaccine that she still backed as being both effective and necessary.

+“If there are in fact individuals of a certain age group that could have a higher risk (of clotting) then we need to adjust its use,” Casado told Spanish public radio.
+“We are not questioning AstraZeneca.
+We need all the vaccines possible to reach the goal of 70% of the adult population.”

 Follow AP’s pandemic coverage at: